mutonidivine-123/Gym-Git-Exercise-Solution-/README.md

 jerom@DESKTOP-DNB8MV2 MINGW64 /g/gittrain (master)
 $ git brancch
 git: 'brancch' is not a git command.
-See 'git --help'
+See 'git --help'.

 The most similar command is
         branch